 It’s a tall order of plot filled both with shenanigans and a huge cast, but it’s all handled well and efficiently without appearing to be forced too much.
 It would have been very easy to fall into milquetoast filmmaking with some of the tired plotlines (say, fireworks ruining a club dinner), but director Adam Shankman does a nice job of doing it right and not just what is expedient.

 The single thing I like best about “Cheaper by the Dozen 2” is that it is a “nice” film.
 There’s no profanity; nudity; ongoing aggression; or any crass profanity that passes for entertainment today.
 Yes, it is “nice” … and that’s a big seller in this day and age of CGI wonder (the Earth doesn’t crumble in this one and destruction is kept a minimum) and dark, malevolent stories of degradation or just rank stupidity.
-I like dark drama (try “Panic” – click here for my review – or “You Kill Me” – click here for my review – or “A History of Violence” – click here for my review), but it disgusts me when a solid film gets the “family” or “nice” label and shunted aside.
+I like dark drama (try “Panic” – click here for my review – or “You Kill Me” – click here for my review – or “A History of Violence” – click here for my review), but it disgusts me when a solid film gets the “family” or “nice” label and shunted aside just because it doesn’t have enough beeps in dialogue to qualify as a forklift backing up.

 The conflict and competition between Martin and Levy has them squaring off in a competition over which one’s shirt was the deepest color.
 Actually, all their kids (the “Bakers” have a dozen … get it?) get along famously and each family’s kids believe the other family’s children have it better: Martin’s kids like Levy’s family money, while Levy’s like Martin’s more laid-back and family-friendly style of parenting (over the pushy, driving and high-achieving demands from their dad).